Ideolys/kitten-mq/README.md

   requeueInterval : 100   // requeue interval in seconds

-  // OPTIONAL: Rights management of channels rules    : [
+  // OPTIONAL: Rights management of channels
+  // - No rules: clients are able to read & write for all queues
+  // - One or more rule: clients are restricted to read/write in specified queues rules    : [
     {
       client        : 'easilys-*',                         // if * is used, it auto accepts new clients which match this client name (only easilys is concerned)